The Atlantic Companion · Wild Atlantic Way · Kerry

 In the Ashe Memorial Hall on Denny Street.
 The 'Medieval Experience' is a walk-through reconstruction of Tralee in 1450.
 Roger Casement gallery, Antarctic explorer Tom Crean's actual sledge, and a strong overview of the county's archaeology.
 Better than expected.

 Good to know · Denny Street, Tralee.
-Closed Mondays in winter.
+Check current opening hours before visiting.
 Combined ticket with the Rose Garden park alongside.

 Beach